dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 Lookahead and Lookbehind expressions are used to match a string that is followed or preceded by a specific pattern.
 The pattern that follows or precedes the string we want to match is not included in the regex match.

-There are negative versions of lookahead and lookbehind that matches a string when it is not followed or preceded by a specific pattern.
+There are negative versions of lookahead and look-behind that match a string when it is not followed or preceded by a specific pattern.

 >**a(?=b)**: Matches all occurrences of a that are followed by b
 >